 Consensus-building

-All major political actors agree on the primacy of democracy, but political parties have different ideas about the desired form of democracy (e.g., the level of self-administration, checks and balances, and the degree of integration with the European Union).
-While the Civic Coalition (KO), Nowa Lewica and PSL favor a decentralized mode of governance, the governing PiS and its allies in Solidarna Polska support a highly centralized mode of governance and strive to concentrate political power in the national core executive.
+All major political actors agree on the primacy of democracy, but parties have different ideas about the preferred form of democracy, such as the level of self-administration, checks and balances and the degree of integration with the European Union.
+While the Civic Coalition (KO), Lewica, Polska 2050 and PSL favor a decentralized mode of governance, the opposition PiS and its allies in Solidarna Polska and Konfederacja support a highly centralized mode of governance and strive to concentrate political power in the national core executive.

-All major political actors agree on the primacy of the market economy, but political parties have different views on the relationship between the state and the market.
-The liberal opposition parties, such as KO and Polska 2050, favor less state involvement in the economy or different policies.
-In contrast, PiS opts for more intensive economic governance of state structures, a demand-oriented economic policy and a paternalistic welfare state.
+All major political actors agree on the primacy of the market economy, but parties differ over the state’s role.
+Liberal parties such as KO and Polska 2050 advocate minimal state involvement in the economy.
+In contrast, PiS supports more intensive economic governance, a demand-oriented economic policy and a paternalistic welfare state.

 Consensus on goals

-Relevant political actors follow democratic norms and procedures in principle, but anti-democratic actors are becoming stronger.
-The incumbent government continues to act in ways that are anti-democratic, such as undermining the independence of the judiciary and the public media.
-The extreme right, the Confederation of Liberty and Independence (Konfederacja, KON), has been represented in the parliament since 2019.
-The National Rebirth of Poland Party and the National Movement, which organize demonstrations on Polish Independence Day (November 11), do not abstain from violence during the parades.
-The majority of the political opposition sees itself as the defenders of democratic values and principles and aims to reform the country to return to democratic procedures and policies.
+Relevant political actors follow democratic norms and procedures, and the Tusk government is pushing for reforms to bring the country back onto a democratic path.
+Anti-democratic actors are influential as well.
+The PiS party, now in opposition but still doing well in opinion polls, pursues political goals that are anti-democratic insofar as they would continue to undermine the independence of the judiciary and public media.
+The extreme right, the Confederation of Liberty and Independence (Konfederacja, KWiNN), has been represented in parliament since 2019 and also polls fairly well, at 13% to 14%.
+The National Rebirth of Poland Party and the National Movement, which organize demonstrations on Polish Independence Day (November 11), do not refrain from violence during the parades.
+The parties now in government see themselves as defenders of democratic values, but they cannot fully constrain actors who are less supportive of democracy.

 Anti-democratic actors